Updated: Jul 25

-As we approach the end of a year that has been overshadowed by a global pandemic, multiple lockdowns, panic, fear, and scepticism, it can be helpful to step back and take a look at our personal experience of the past 12 months in order to regain a little perspective.
-It also allow us to identify what events and changes took place, to acknowledge the highs and lows, and how they impacted on us personally.
-Because if we want 2021 to be different…we're going to have to do things differently!
+As we approach the end of yet another year, it is essential to step back and take a look at our personal experience of the past 12 months to regain a little perspective; it allow us to identify what events and changes took place; and to acknowledge the highs and lows, and how they impacted on us personally.
+Because if we want next year to be different…we're going to have to do things differently!
 And if we want to bring good health and prosperity into our reality in the new year, we need to be able to let go of the experiences that have overshadowed these things in the last year.
 A helpful tool which can help us look back and let go is a Timeline Exercise.

-The brain has an innate capacity to make changes in positive, healing directions when we can channel our focus effectively.
+The brain has an innate capacity to make changes in positive, healing directions when we channel our focus effectively.
 A Timeline is a powerful tool that can reset our brain to heal itself.
-Everyone has a unique timeline, which is made up of a series of events, trends and turns that produce cycles of highs and lows in the course of a lifetime, although for this exercise we will only be looking at the past12 months.
+Everyone has a unique timeline made up of a series of events, trends and turns that produce cycles of highs and lows in the course of a lifetime; for this exercise we will only be looking at the past12 months.

 Benefits of Completing a Timeline Exercise?